WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ## Case Study: Identifying our Cook

-^ Here we see an example of a Tiny Type.
-The CookId could simply be passed around as an Integer, but this can be dangerous.
-Using bare integers for Ids leads us to potential problems.
-We could accidentally write code that puts the wrong integer in the wrong place.
-We could for example accidentally pass an Egg Id if we had such a thing, or even something silly like a quantity where we wanted an Id.

-^ The wrapper type prevents us from making those mistakes.
-It also enriches our domain and provides us with a location to attach any domain rules about those types.
+^ Example of a Tiny Type.

+^ Could be integer but this would be dangerous.

+^ Accidentally mix up Ids or mix other types where we wanted Ids.

+^ Prevents mistakes

+^ Enables us to later enrich the class and our domain.

 ```scala
   case class CookId(value: Integer) extends AnyVal